$^{88}$Sr Reference Data: Resonance Fluorescence

 \section{Resonance Fluorescence}

 In this section, we analyze the interaction of a two‐level atom with a monochromatic classical electromagnetic field.
 Under the electric‐dipole and rotating‐wave approximations, the atom behaves as an ideal two‐level system whose dynamics are governed by the optical Bloch equations.
 We derive these equations, solve for the steady‐state excited‐state population, and then obtain expressions for the total photon scattering rate, the saturation intensity, and the on‐resonance scattering cross section.
-Finally, we show how to determine the Rabi frequency from the power and geometry of a laser beam, combined with the relevant atomic dipole matrix element and angular‐momentum coupling factors.